Music Complete

-Music Complete is the tenth studio album by English rock band New Order.
+Music Complete is the tenth and final studio album by English rock band New Order.
 It was released on 25 September 2015 by Mute Records, their debut on the label.
 The album features guest vocals from Elly Jackson of La Roux, Iggy Pop, and Brandon Flowers of The Killers.
 This is the band's first album with new bassist Tom Chapman, replacing the original bassist Peter Hook, and the first time to featured as a five-piece band, as original keyboardist and guitarist Gillian Gilbert returned to the band and Phil Cunningham, who initially replaced Gilbert remained in the band.
-As of 2025, this is the band's most recent album.
+As of 2026, this is the band's most recent album.

 Background

 Music Complete marks a return to a more electronic direction compared to New Order's previous two albums, which had been more guitar-based.
 This is the first album without former bassist Peter Hook, as well as the recorded debut of Tom Chapman and the return of Gillian Gilbert, who had taken leave from the band in 2001, but toured with them from 2011 onwards.
 Guest backing vocals are provided by Denise Johnson and Dawn Zee, who have performed with the band on their last three albums.

 In March and July 2014, the band revealed their first new songs on tour at Lollapalooza Chile and in the United States: "Plastic" and "Singularity".

 On 2 and 4 September 2014, Billboard, along with Stereogum and Consequence of Sound reported that New Order had signed on to Mute Records and that future releases were expected, at the time planned to be EPs which would then be "probably put together as an album."
 Billboard also announced Bernard Sumner's autobiography, Chapter and Verse, which was released on 24 September of the same year.

 On 22 June, the official New Order site announced the release date and title of the album, Music Complete.
 The website also provided terms of distribution: CD, digital download, and limited edition clear vinyl, along with an exclusive 8-piece deluxe vinyl collection that includes the album plus extended versions of all 11 tracks on coloured vinyl.

 On 22 June, 30 June, and 7 July, the official New Order YouTube channel uploaded three separate teasers that included snippets of music from the album.

 On 29 July, "Restless" was released as the first single for the album.
 On 19 October, "Tutti Frutti" was released as the album's second single.
 A third single, "Singularity", was released 18 March 2016.
 "People on the High Line" was released as the fourth single on 29 July 2016, announced with a fan music video competition.